elunna/nerfhack-changelog/README.md

 * The iron bars in some of the Soko levels can be phased through, but it now incurs a Luck penalty.
 * You will now receive a message when incurring a Sokoban Luck penalty.
 * Sokoban maps above puzzle #2 get 2 mimics.
+* Almost all Sokoban levels ensure a spare boulder in case of mistakes or misfortune.

 ### Fort Ludios
 * Ported two Fort Ludios variants (Evil/Un)